islommuhammad/byte-of-python/about_python.md

 ### Xulosa

 Python, albatta, qiziqarli va kuchli tildir.
-It has the right combination of performance and features that make writing programs in Python both fun and easy.
+Unda Python tilida  It has the right combination of performance and features that make writing programs in Python both fun and easy.

 ## Python 3 versus 2